cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 ### Communication-Intensive Activities

-3.020 satisfies MIT's [CI-M requirement](https://registrar.mit.edu/registration-academics/academic-requirements/communication-requirement/ci-m-subjects) through two communication-focused activities associated with the lab component.
+This course satisfies MIT's [CI-M requirement](https://registrar.mit.edu/registration-academics/academic-requirements/communication-requirement/ci-m-subjects) through two communication-focused activities associated with the lab component.
 These activities will consist of (i) a virtual oral presentation on a technical topic related to the course subject material, aimed at a general audience, and (ii) a written review of an active research field, aimed at a technical audience.
 Details of these activities will be provided.
 Students will also participate in communication-focused instruction sessions during scheduled lab and recitation times.

 ### Evaluation